ibm-cloud-docs/vpc/delete-vpc.md

 ### VPC
 {: #deleting-details}

 VPCs contain subnets and public gateways.
 Instances are provisioned in a subnet.
-Before a VPC can be deleted, all subnets and all public gateways in the VPC must be deleted.
+Before a VPC can be deleted, all subnets and public gateways in the VPC must be deleted.
+In other words, all public gateways and instances in the VPC must first be deleted.

 A VPC also contains address prefixes and security groups, but these resources are deleted automatically when the VPC is deleted.